-One common type of risk assessment is what is called an Integrity or Honesty test.
-These assessments help employers manage risk by assessing the likelihood that an applicant will be a reliable employee who will follow the rules.
+Another type of personality test seeks to assess a candidate's integrity or honesty.
+These assessments, known as integrity tests, help employers manage risk by assessing the likelihood that an applicant will be a reliable employee who will follow the rules.
 Most integrity tests focus on an applicant's tendencies and attitudes relating to rule adherence.
 These tests can be used to predict behavior with respect to a wide variety of counterproductive work behaviors (CWBs) that employers want to avoid, including tardiness, absenteeism, time-wasting, theft, fraud, drug use, and safety violations.
 Integrity tests are most widely used and are most effective for entry-level positions for which overall reliability and rule-following is particularly important.
 Integrity tests are most commonly used: